Code-Institute-Submissions/workout-world/README.md

 The fallback font for both headings and body text is Sans-Serif.

 ## Features
+Here the features of the project is explaned and some features that could be implemented in the future to the project.
 ### Existing Features
 - Navbar
     - The navbar will be sticky so that the user always can easily get to different parts of the webpage and become a dropdown menu on tablet and phone.
 - Footer
-    - The footer will contain links to social media so the user can easily fin the gym on social media and a link to the contact page so that it is always easy for the user to find out how they can contact the gym.
+    - The footer will contain links to social media so the user can easily fin the gym on social media and the gym logo.
 - Home
     - Navbar (described under navbar)
     - The homepage will have a hero image underneath the navbar with an offer on it to get the users attention.